 Jasmine: Why do you think this stigma toward film existed?

 Prof. Bloom: At the time, I don’t think film was treated as an art.
 It wasn’t treated seriously and we’ve also moved in a way toward to it being accepted to work on in popular culture.
-On one hand we’ve moved toward art class film but on another we’ve realized it’s okay to study pop culture and B-films and mainstream film.
+On one hand we’ve moved toward art house film but on another we’ve realized it’s okay to study pop culture and B-films and mainstream film.
 I think the study of food may be something similar and graphic novels or comics.
 I know there are some places where those two aren’t seen as legitimate but (with) a lot of these kinds of new areas of studies, people will not take them seriously and people will think it’s “just for fun.”

 Jasmine: What do you think has helped the study of film expand more at UCR?